 Country moorings are peaceful interludes, but we prefer the spontaneous barbecues or dinners in town that happen when friends pull into port.

-In Montargis, one of our longest stops this year, we even had the chance to watch while real Australians put shrimp on the barbie.
+In Montargis, one of our most extended stops this year, we even had the chance to watch while real Australians put shrimp on the barbie.

 Montargis was also where we enjoyed La Fête de la Musique this year.
-We strolled through town and watched as the locals sang and danced with great enthusiasm.
+We strolled through town and watched the locals singing and dancing enthusiastically.
 It looked to us like the whole town participated by dancing in the streets or by joining together to sing.
 One group sang songs in Chinese.
 The groups performing were an exciting mix of young and old, and just like every year on the 21st of June, the streets were alive with music long past midnight.

-Saint-Mammès is just a few kilometers from Moret, and we rode over there often as they were hosting La Fête de l'Eau, an annual festival of water sports and water-related activities.
+Saint-Mammès is just a few kilometers from Moret.
+We rode over there often as they were hosting La Fête de l'Eau, an annual water sports festival and water-related activities.

-We strolled past all of the booths, tasting and buying some delicious cider at one booth, some cheese at another.
-We talked with a man whose hobby was making model boats.
+We strolled past the booths, tasting and buying some delicious cider at one booth, some cheese at another.
+Finally, we talked with a man whose hobby was making model boats.
 He spent 800 hours building this boat.
 He even added recorded sounds of the seagulls flying along behind the boat.

 We were sitting in a sidewalk cafe when we saw this little boat go by, powered by the captain's feet.
 Like us, we think that they were headed toward Paris.

-From our home port of Roanne, we can drive to Paris in just five hours.
+We can drive to Paris in just five hours from our home port of Roanne.
 Traveling leisurely along the canals, stopping as we pleased, and meeting friends along the way, it took us a month and a half to reach our goal.

 We have enjoyed living in the small villages along the canals, but for the next month or so, we will be just as happy to live in our own home, with many friends as neighbors, in the heart of Paris.